What is counselling & psychotherapy?

 What can I expect from the counselling process?

-If you would like an initial free 20 minute telephone assessment chat before you decide to book to see me, you are very welcome.
+If you would like an initial free 20 minute telephone assessment chat before you decide to book to see me for an initial consultation, you are very welcome.

 I provide short and long-term counselling and psychotherapy.
 Through the counselling process I can answer any questions you may and we can think about what you would like to achieve from your sessions and work towards any goals you may have.
 Through working collaboratively with reviews every 6 weeks we can make sure that you are in a place where you are happy and ready to end before deciding on your last session date.